 About me

-Previously, I was a Research Assistant at Academia Sinica and founding engineer at Acaceta.
+Previously, I was a Research Assistant at Academia Sinica (role in Chinese) and founding engineer at Acaceta.
 I studied data science, mathematics, and Chinese at UC Berkeley (magna cum laude, 3.98/4.00, Phi Beta Kappa).

 I am a dual 🇺🇸 🇸🇰 citizen who speaks Mandarin fluently and Japanese at an intermediate level.
 In high school I was ranked top-50 worldwide in Lincoln-Douglas debate, and I authored Lincoln Douglas Debate from First Principles.